hudochenkov/stylelint-order/rules/declaration-block-property-groups-structure/README.md

 ## Options

-Same as for [`declaration-block-properties-order`]:

-`string`: `["array", "of", "unprefixed", "property", "names", "or", "group", "objects"]`
+`["array", "of", "unprefixed", "property", "names", "or", "group", "objects"]`

+Within an order array, you can include

+* unprefixed property names
+* group objects with these properties:
+	* `properties (array of strings)`: The properties in this group.
+	* `emptyLineBefore ("always"|"never")`: If `always`, this group must be separated from other properties by an empty newline.
+If emptyLineBefore is `never`), the group must have no empty lines separating it from other properties.
+By default this property isn't set.

-Plugin treats object groups and properties the same way `declaration-block-properties-order` treats them:
+Plugin treats properties the same way `declaration-block-properties-specified-order` treats them:

-> **By default, unlisted properties will be ignored.** So if you specify an array and do not include `display`, that means that the `display` property can be included before or after any other property. *This can be changed with the `unspecified` option* (see below).
+> **By default, unlisted properties will be ignored.** So if you specify an array and do not include `display`, that means that the `display` property can be included before or after any other property. *This can be changed with the `unspecified` option* (see [`declaration-block-properties-specified-order`] docs).

 > **If an (unprefixed) property name is not included in your array and it contains a hyphen (e.g. `padding-left`), the rule will look for the string before that first hyphen in your array (e.g. `padding`) and use that position.** This means that you do not have to specify each extension of the root property; you can just specify the root property and the extensions will be accounted for.